dariogarcia/caffe/README.md

 This fork does not implement new functionalities.
 It just modifies a couple of classes in order to extract internal information in the image classification process.
 The data extracted is mostly:

--Activating features when classifying an image -Post-processed image (after scaling and cropping)
+- Activating features when classifying an image
+- Post-processed image (after scaling and cropping)

 The purpose of extracting information is to enable other learning processes (see project tiramisu https://github.com/dariogarcia/tiramisu)